The Pacific War Online Encyclopedia

 Origins.
 Tensions between Japan and the United States went back at least to the Russo-Japanese War of 1905, when Japan astonished the world by soundly defeating Russia on both the land and the sea.
 President Theodore Roosevelt, who was an admirer of the Japanese, offered his good offices to both warring parties, and the Treaty of Portsmouth ended the war on terms that were generally favorable to Japan.
 However, certain factions in Japan were dissatisfied with the peace terms.
 Combined with racist incidents against Japanese immigrants on the U.S. West Coast and laws prohibiting further Japanese immigration, this dissatisfaction created a rift between what had previously been friendly nations.

 particularly hard, and the prospect of further expansion into the

-Japan walked out of the League of Nations and, in December
+Japan walked out of the League of Nations and, in December 1935,

 to expire in December 1936.